-In the summer, students will complete the residential fellowship with the support, guidance, and instruction of Swearer Center staff.
-This will include a minimum requirement of 240 hours at policy-oriented internship (24 hours per week).
-They will also participate in a required co-curriculum (approximately 10 hours per week) which will include facilitated discussions, written reflection assignments, site visits to community organizations / museums / government agencies, and professional development workshops.
+In the summer, students will complete the fellowship with the support, guidance, and instruction of Swearer Center staff.
+This will include that they participate in a required co-curriculum (approximately 10 hours per week) which will include facilitated discussions, written reflection assignments, and professional development workshops.

 Internship placements will be focused on one or more of the following types of public policy work: